-3. House halls are transformed into lego mine fields.
+3. House halls are transformed into lego minefields.

 4. The moments of tranquility are few; you never know what your child will do next.

 Still, from a Christian standpoint, life itself is a gift.
 If those who want and choose to have kids are lunatics, God was the first lunatic of all (only He has a much bigger bucket).
-If we received life as a gift, it only makes sense (in a common sense sort of way) to make one’s life a gift.
+If we received life as a gift, it only makes sense (in a common-sense sort of way) to make one’s life a gift.
 Or is this just crazy talk?

 The experience of joy, paradoxical by trade, bears the appearance of insanity to those who haven’t the eyes to see it.
-It is the celebration of life, along with the happiness and thankfulness, even in the moments of trail and sacrifice.
+It is the celebration of life, along with happiness and thankfulness, even in the moments of trial and sacrifice.
 It is the joy of a life fulfilled in self-giving in love.
 Far from causing rifts in the relationship, (surely there will be moments of difficulty and tension; this is inevitable in any relationship), it is the glue that allows true bonds to form and consolidate.

 Take a look at this Coca Cola commercial (if only all their commercials transmitted the same values!) and you might get an idea of what I am getting out:

 This, however, is not the mainstream vision of family life that is often transmitted.
 For many, put simply, family life is hell.
-Just to give you and idea, let’s take a look at this ad propagated by Durex, a provider of contraception.
+Just to give you an idea, let’s take a look at this ad propagated by Durex, a provider of contraception.
 (Evidently, we share this video with the sole goal of forming a critical judgment of it.)

 In the second video, “Protect Yourself”, life with children is presented as a constant nightmare in which any and every attempt at reaching peace, relaxation, and pleasure are plagued by the animalistic cataclysms inflicted on them by their children.

 1. They nullify the pleasure between husband and wife.